kapazoglou/kapazoglou.github.io/romino/src/logic/phase.md

 - `isAllDicePlaced()` / `hasLegalMove()` / `checkStuck()` — round-end checks
 - `showReplay(reason)` — sets phase to `'replay'`, populates game-over overlay
 - `maybeAutoplayFirstTwo()` — auto-places first two cards when setting is on
+- `revertPostDiceCardPhase()` — undo place-dice → place-card when a die is returned to an empty tray
 - `resetGame()` — full state reset + re-render

 ## Related